‘Washoku’, or Japanese cuisine, was designated as a world intangible cultural heritage of UNESCO in December 2014.

 Sukiyaki is a typical Japanese wintertime dish featuring beef, tofu, scallions, cabbage, and mushrooms.
 They are all put together in a pot, seasoned with soy sauce and sugar, heated and then dipped in raw egg and eaten.

 Shabu shabu is still a relatively new dish, being a dish inspired by the Chinese style hot pot that was brought to Japan by a restaurant named Suehiro from Osaka.
-The owner invented the name which derives from the sound the food makes when being swished around in the boiling water, and officially registered it as a trademark in 1955.

 Many people don't know that tempura is actually not an original Japanese food and that it has a long history.
 Tempura was first made in Japan in the early Edo era when foreigners could barely enter Japan.